OSHA-Compliant Catastrophe Management Plans

 Even when safety measures are in place, workers may fall or become involved in other fatal accidents.
 Explosions, fires, and cave-ins sometimes occur.
 In addition, shootings and other acts of workplace violence are a tragic possibility.
 Employers cannot prepare for every possible scenario that could happen on a job site, but they can create a plan that helps them respond quickly and effectively when problems arise.

-At Hendershot, Cannon & Hisey, P.C., our Houston-based law firm has represented businesses for more than 25 years.
+At Hendershot Cowart, P.C., our Houston-based law firm has represented businesses for more than 30 years.
 We help businesses create policies to prevent and respond to accidents.
 When an incident happens on a work site, clients call us for immediate advice on how to respond to both the emergency and any dealings with the Occupational Safety and Health Administration (OSHA).
 We serve clients in Houston and throughout Texas.
-Call for an initial consultation-dial (713) 489-2028 or contact our firm online.

 Some businesses are required to develop OSHA emergency action plans, ensuring clear, safe protocol during chaotic situations.
 However, businesses that are not required to develop emergency plans can still benefit from them.
 As OSHA notes: The best way to deal with an emergency is to prepare for it.